Study Abroad Grant

 Student Application Deadlines

-- You will find out whether or not you got the grant within 4-6 weeks of the application deadline, so keep that in mind when choosing which grant deadline to meet.
+- You will find out whether or not you got the grant within 4-6 weeks of the application deadline.

 Required Application Materials